sylviaji0225/J124Final/README.md

 **Download**:[Accidental Drug Related Deaths 2012-2022](https://catalog.data.gov/dataset/accidental-drug-related-deaths-2012-2018)

 **Question1**
 _Which age group has the most death?
-Which race has the most death?
+Which race has the most death percentage?
 What is the gender distribution of the dead?_

 Answer: 30～39, White people 85.44%, Male 74.12%
 1. Create a new Age group column to the right of the Age column